+- Select the Machine operating mode

+- Press the Program run soft key

+- ► Open the desired NC program

+- Press the Magazine list soft key

+- > The control opens the magazine list.

-s Select the Machine operating mode Program run Tool/Add correct.
-Press the Program run soft key Open the desired NC program Press the Tool/Add. correct. soft key Magazine list Tools in program Press the Magazine list soft key The control opens the magazine list.
-Press the Tools in program soft key The control shows the tools from the NC program currently opened. • If you have loaded an NC program, you can also use the Tools in program filter during the Tool change function.
-Further information: "Editing the magazine list", Page 130
+Press the Tool/Add. correct. soft key

+- Press the Tools in program soft key - The control shows the tools from the NC program > currently opened.

+If you have loaded an NC program, you can also use the Tools in program filter during the Tool change function.
+Further information: "Editing the magazine list", Page 129